openresty/lua-nginx-module/README.markdown

     8

-You will consistently get the output `8` when accessing `/get` regardless how many Nginx workers there are because the `dogs` dictionary resides in the shared memory and visible to *all* of the worker processes.
+The number `8` will be consistently output when accessing `/get` regardless of how many Nginx workers there are because the `dogs` dictionary resides in the shared memory and visible to *all* of the worker processes.

 The shared dictionary will retain its contents through a server config reload (either by sending the `HUP` signal to the Nginx process or by using the `-s reload` command-line option).